-Officially, the Chinese embassy and visa application centers suggest not to buy your flight before receiving your visa, however, in my experience, they reply faster if you add your flight itinerary when applying for your visa.
+Officially, the Chinese embassy and visa application centers suggest not buying your flight before receiving your visa; however, in my experience, they reply faster if you add your flight itinerary when applying for your visa.

 - You confirm with your school and HR person.

-- That the Airline is approved to fly to China, some airlines list flights that are not approved by the Chinese authorities, which result in flight cancellation.
+- While the Airline is approved to fly to China, some airlines list flights not approved by the Chinese authorities, resulting in flight cancellation.

 - Check the list below for a list of approved flights to fly from Canada to China.